Michelleoc/pand-problem-sheet/README.md

 # pand-problem-sheet

-#This readme file details the weekly tasks of the 2021 Programming and Scripting module
+**This readme file details the weekly tasks of the 2021 Programming and Scripting module**

 *Weekly Task number 1:*

 This was our for first task and introduction into programming, scripting and GitHub.

 The actions were as follows:
-1.I had to install the required software on my laptop
+1. I had to install the required software on my laptop Outcome : Installed Cmder, Notepadd ++, Anaconda (Python) and VScode installed
-        Outcome : Installed Cmder, Notepadd ++, Anaconda (Python) and VScode installed 2.Pull the sample code in Andrew's repository to my machine Outcome : Cloned andreawbeattycourse/pands2021 onto my machine 3.Create a GitHub account and repository
+2. Pull the sample code in Andrew's repository to my machine Outcome : Cloned andreawbeattycourse/pands2021 onto my machine
+3. Create a GitHub account and repository
-        Outcome : 'mywWork' repository created in my GitHub account 4.Commit and push a file to new repository
+        Outcome : 'mywWork' repository created in my GitHub account
+4. Commit and push a file to new repository
         Outcome : 'hello.py' file push to 'myWork' repository